AI Master’s: Building Ontario’s Ecosystem

 The Department has substantial expertise in AI-related methodologies and application areas.
 The program will prepare graduates through a combination of classroom and online learning, team-based problem-solving and course projects, research seminars, and faculty-supervised research projects.
 A broad range of courses allow students to tailor their education according to career goals.
 The program, with its mixture of AI-related methodologies and application areas, prepares highly-qualified graduates with area-specific knowledge, skills, and competences highly sought by the public and private AI sector.

-Ryerson University’s Department of Electrical, Computer and Biomedical Engineering Master of Engineering program (MEng) with an AI concentration will provide students with the essential training to be successful professionals in the field of AI.
+The Department of Electrical, Computer and Biomedical Engineering’s Master of Engineering (MEng) with an AI concentration will provide students at Toronto Metropolitan University with the essential training to be successful professionals in the field of AI.
 Students will be required to take four core courses: 1) Intelligent Systems, 2) Neural Networks, 3) Deep Learning, and 4) Advanced Data Engineering.
 Four interdisciplinary electives will also be required in application areas such as energy, sustainability, computer networks, and digital media—which will be studied through an AI lens.
 At the core of the program, the students will study ethical and societal implications of AI, covering topics such as bias, fairness and accountability.
-One of Ryerson’s strengths is combining theory with experiential learning; as such, a practicum will present students with the opportunity to solve a real-world problem using AI.
+One of Toronto Metropolitan University’s strengths is combining theory with experiential learning; as such, a practicum will present students with the opportunity to solve a real-world problem using AI.
 Upon completion of the program, our graduates will be able to identity the requirements of an AI-driven system, analyze state-of-the-art AI techniques and apply them in a range of disciplines to solve some of industry and society’s greatest challenges.

 This unique one-year Master of Science (MSc) degree program enables students to develop interdisciplinary skills and gain a deep understanding of technical and applied knowledge in data science and analytics.
 Graduates are highly trained, qualified data scientists who can pursue careers in industry, government or research.
 Core technical skills such as math, statistics, operations research, programming, machine learning and domain knowledge are the core competencies that are in greatest demand in the marketplace.
 The program is designed to meet the requirements of the marketplace.
 Data science is an interdisciplinary field that combines expertise from different technical and expert domains.
 The program is designed with the contributions of four different faculties to reflect the interdisciplinary nature of the field.
 The curriculum consists of six courses and a mandatory applied advanced project.